yiisoft/queue/README.md

 $queue->listen();
 ```

-You can also check the status of a pushed message (the queue driver you are using must support this feature):
+You can also check the status of a pushed message (the queue adapter you are using must support this feature):

 ```php
 $queue->push($message);